Life Jackets

 Legal requirements also matter when choosing a life jacket for your canoe or boat adventures.
 These requirements can differ depending on where you are, so take the time to ensure you understand what's required for your location and follow the rules for safer boating

-Part of those requirements involves the certification standards for any life jacket you choose, such as U.S. Coast Guard (USCG) approval.
+Part of those requirements involves the certification standards for any life jacket you choose, such as U.S. Coast Guard (USCG) or Transport Canada-approval.
 This ensures that your jacket meets stringent safety criteria and will fully protect you.

 A properly fitting life jacket is vital for comfort and safety.
 You must ensure you choose the right size for your frame and body type and know how to adjust it correctly for the best overall fit.